Easy peezy French dips! What could be better? Well, mini French dips, of course.

-The easy way to continue seasoning your roast is to shake some Johnny’s Seasoning Salt, kosher salt and freshly ground pepper over the top or you can go all out with some fresh herbs such as rosemary, basil and thyme.
+The easy way to continue seasoning your roast is to shake some sea salt and freshly ground pepper over the top or you can go all out with some fresh herbs such as rosemary, basil, and thyme.
 Garlic is always tasty too.
 After roast is seasoned, just place the lid on and turn the slowcooker on low.
 Be sure that your slowcooker is plugged in too… not that I would ever know what it like to forget to check that little detail! 🙂

 What’s that smell?
 Oh yes… that is the sweet smell of me being organized enough to have dinner already cooking!

 In between eight and ten ours later, you have roast beef and au jus for your mini dippers!

 After your roast is tender and can be torn apart easily with just a fork, you can begin buttering some mini French rolls and then place them into a frying pan on medium heat so that they become toasty.